Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 Use nxos_facts module .
 Read more about it here  https://docs.ansible.com/ansible/nxos_facts_module.html

 1. Right click on `ansible` folder and select `New File`
-2. name it `ex-show-facts.yml`
+2. Name it `ex-show-facts.yml`
-3. copy and past the following :
+3. Copy and past the following :

    ```
    ---